Instagram Ads for Local Businesses: A Starter Guide

 Budget and Measurement

 Starting budget: $500-1,000/month.
 This is enough to test 2-3 audiences and 3-5 creative variations.
-Run for at least 4 weeks before evaluating — the algorithm needs data to optimize.
+Run for at least 4 weeks before evaluating.
+The algorithm needs data to optimize, and early results are not representative of long-term performance.

 Expected results: Local service businesses typically see $10-40 cost per lead on Instagram.
 Results vary by market competition, service price point, and creative quality.
-Lower-ticket services (restaurants, salons) see lower CPL.
-Higher-ticket services (home renovation, medical) see higher CPL but higher revenue per lead.
+Lower-ticket services (restaurants, salons) see lower CPL ($8-20).
+Higher-ticket services (home renovation, medical) see higher CPL ($25-60) but higher revenue per lead.

 Frequently Asked Questions